levipereira/deepstream-yolo-e2e/README.md

 - `det_classes`: Specifies the class label assigned to each detected instance.
 - `det_masks`: Provides the segmentation masks corresponding to each detected instance.

-These standardized output layers ensure consistency across all YOLO models, facilitating easier integration and interpretation of results across different applications and frameworks.

-With all models standardized with output layers, we have streamlined processes in DeepStream using the nvdsinfer_yolo library, supporting the entire YOLO series without the need for additional modifications.
+With all models standardized with output layers ensure consistency across all YOLO models, we have streamlined processes in DeepStream using the `nvdsinfer_yolo` library for post-processing, supporting the entire YOLO series without the need for additional modifications.

 This project was developed using DeepStream SDK 7.0.<br>[DeepStream 7.0 is now supported on Windows WSL2](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_on_WSL2.html), which greatly aids in application development.